AboutWebLLC/unofficial-updater2/README.md

 Unofficial Updater 2 asks specific questions about how Adobe ColdFusion is installed.
 The first time you run UU2, it will download **ALL** hotfixes and security bulletins from Adobe for both ColdFusion 8.0.1 and 9.0.1.
-UU2 will create **Unofficial-Updater2-with-downloads.jar**.
+UU2 will create **Unofficial-Updater2-with-downloads.jar** which contains the downloaded hotfixes and security bulletins.
 This is done since UU2 can not directly package the updates and will make it easier to patch additional servers without the need of an Internet connection.
 It will then produce backups of any directories it will modify.
 Finally, it will apply